Pete Demers: Los Angeles Kings (1972–2006)

 Demers tended to players’ injuries of all kinds with the Kings, including torn ligaments and muscles, broken bones, concussions, cuts, and bruises.
 The treatments included traditional ice and ultrasound, along with TENS (transcutaneous electronic stimulation).

-In 1988, one of hockey's greatest players joined the Kings, making the team hugely popular – and more successful than ever.
+In 1988, one of hockey's greatest players joined the Kings, making the team hugely popular.
 Demers was present when Wayne Gretzky held his first press conference, and considers himself “very lucky to see him play.”

 With time, teams focused more on protecting players, and Demers was part of that transition.
 Over the years, he kept a journal of injuries and illness that allowed him to identify key issues.
 Demers was the athletic trainers’ liaison to the NHL team physician and on the first NHL injury analysis panel designed to record all hockey injuries.

 Demers retired in 2007.
 He holds the record for the most consecutive games as a hockey athletic trainer - 2,632.

 "The camaraderie and sense of family that we have in our game is like no other business," he has said.